ttntm/sfmc-utils/README.md

 ## [useApexREST](./src/useApexREST.js)

-Wrapper for SFDC Apex REST usage.
+Wrapper for SFDC (Apex) REST API usage.

-Can also be used to interact with the Salesforce standard API endpoints.
+Can also be used to interact with the Salesforce standard API endpoints, supports both `GET` and `POST` requests.

 ### Params